 With the gracious support of Fonds Podiumkunsten, Ensemble Modelo62 and Petra Strahovnik will work together over two years to create a number of works that enhance Petra’s abilities to combine different art forms with music.
 The entire trajectory revolves around the theme ‘mental health conditions’ (such as ADHD, autism, borderline personality disorder), to which Petra has a deep personal connection.
 The choice for this theme is double-sided: On one hand it allows Petra to explore the combination of performance art, video, and music in order to vividly bring out what lies inside of the people that have these mental conditions.
 On the other hand, it allows something that is vital to her: to act as a social activist by raising social awareness about these conditions.

 This collaboration is divided into two stages that produces different artistic outcomes.
 In the first year she will write works that embody different mental disorders.
-The second year will be focused on producing and presenting an opera, entitled ‘BalerinaBalerina’, with a libretto based upon a book that shares the same title, written by the Slovenian Marco Sosič.
+The second year will be focused on producing and presenting a music theater piece, entitled ‘BallerinaBallerina’, based upon a book that shares the title, written by the Slovenian Marco Sosič.

 First stage – peeking into the workshop with J. Fritz

 The project kicks off with an intensive performance art workshop by Jürgen Fritz, where the 10 members of the ensemble and Petra will look for their performative state, break through their own limits, and engage with the topic of the project.
 And with this comes the first presentation date for the entire project: September 1st in The Hague at Tarwekamp 3 at 7pm, where the ensemble opens its doors to the workshop room to present a three-hour performance based on the workshop experience.
 It is not a piece by Petra, but rather a chance to peek into the working mode and the potential of the collaboration between her and the group.

 Second stage – durational pieces with daily performances over the span of a week